saskastrull/memberdb/README.md

-# Spring Boot laboration
+# Member Database
-Beginner stuff with Postman and Thymeleaf endpoints for school... :^)
+School assignment based on Spring Boot, Thymeleaf and a H2 database.